vmagnin/forcolormap/README.md

 # ForColormap

-This Fortran colormap fpm library is independent of any graphical toolkit: its main functionnality is converting a real value to RGB values, that you can use with any toolkit offering bitmap drawing.
+This Fortran fpm library is independent of any graphical toolkit: its main functionnality is converting a real value to RGB values, that you can use with any toolkit offering bitmap drawing.
 And it offers various methods and options to manage colormaps.

 It includes:

 * a few basic colormaps: "grey", "fire", "rainbow", "inverted_rainbow", "zebra",
 * the Dave Green's [cubehelix](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) colormap,
 * the "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/),
 * the 222 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri.
 See Fabio Crameri's poster ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) for more information and my [No Bijection!](NO_BIJECTION.md) text about the mysteries and wonders of colors.

+Note that **there is no default colormap** as we consider that the user must choose a colormap adapted to the properties of its data.
+This [guideline](https://s-ink.org/colour-map-guideline) can help you choosing the right kind of colormap.

 ## Basic usage

-Assuming your graphical library has a `setpixelgb()`-like function and z is in the [0, 2] range, you can write something like:
+Assuming your graphical library has a `setpixelgb()`-like function and you know your `z` values will be in the [0, 2] range, you can write something like:

 ```fortran
 use forcolormap, only: Colormap, colormaps_list, wp